Category Archives: Sandersville GA

 Cohen-Tarbutton House, 1904, Sandersville

-This crown jewel of Sandersville’s residential historic district was designed by architect Norman Askins for H. E. Cohen, founder and first president of the Sandersville Railroad.
+This crown jewel of Sandersville’s residential historic district was built for H. E. Cohen, founder and first president of the Sandersville Railroad.
 Judge Charles Thigpen and Governor Thomas Hardwick also lived here before it was purchased by Benjamin James Tarbutton in 1924.
+I believe the present appearance was part of a restoration by Atlanta architect Norman Davenport Askins.

 North Harris Street Historic District, National Register of Historic Places